mvit777/BikeShop/README.md

     #endregion
 }
 ```
-the step of mapping a "complex" object caught me a bit unprepared and I'm not fully satisfied with the solution I found so far.
+the step of mapping "complex" objects caught me a bit unprepared and I'm not fully satisfied with the solution I found so far.
 I'll soon have a look at C# tooling to automatise the process and check if I'm on the right track.
 Anyway it seems to work.

 The last step is enabling gRPC in ```Startup.cs```